gui2de/econ490-fall22/Bios/Geena/geena.md

 I'm Geena and I'm from Savannah, Georgia.
-Lyrics: "Like a million miles away from me you couldn't see how I adored you." -My Eyes Adored You, Frankie Valli
+Lyrics: "Like a million miles away from me you couldn't see how I adored you." -My Eyes Adored You, Frankie Valli My favorite book is "The Martian" by Andy Weir.